REDl3east/cstring_view/README.md

 The tests can be found in the [tests](tests) directory and the examples can be found in the [examples](examples) directory.

-## Including this library in your project
+## Including this library into your project
 The library is header only, so you can easily add it to your project.
 Copy and paste [sv.h](sv.h) into your project.
 You must also do:

 ```c++